-So, my favorite class is Marketing and Recording class in the Program Design Assessment class.
-Because those class allow us to work with a real client, and not only have us to build a relationship with our supervisors in the future, but also allow to get some hands on practice skills.
+So, my favorite class is Marketing and Recruiting class and the Program Design Assessment class.
+Because those class allow us to work with a real client, and not only help us to build a relationship with our supervisors in the future, but also allow to get some hands on practice skills.

 You're on campus for two semesters doing academic coursework.
 And then your third semester you're still doing academic course work, but you're in your practicum, so it's a work opportunity.

 They're working as an employee or as an intern with an organization, and they're doing projects where they use their on campus learning and apply it in that work place setting, in the organizational setting.